-Standard assessment of suspected Alzheimer's disease patients through clinical and cognitive assessment is 70-80% accurate.
-By adding our Alzheimer's disease evaluation, physicians can increase diagnostic accuracy by 12-22% to ensure they are providing the correct diagnosis and treatment for patients.
+Standard assessment of suspected Alzheimer's disease patients through clinical and cognitive assessment is 70%–80% accurate.
+By adding our Alzheimer's disease evaluations, physicians can increase diagnostic accuracy by 12%–22% to ensure they are providing the correct diagnosis and treatment for patients.

 A Test in Focus

 Alicia Algeciras-Schimnich, Ph.D., gives an overview of this test.
 She discusses when this testing should be ordered, how this testing compares to previous testing approaches, and what clinical action can be taken due to the results of this testing.